circleguard/circleguard/README.md

 # Circleguard

-Circleguard is a tool to help you catch cheaters.
+Circleguard is a tool to help you analyze replays.
+Either your own, or of someone you suspect is cheating.
 Features include:

 * An replay viewer to look at any replay in depth
 * Replay stealing / remodding detection